 Immigration and Human Rights

 The timescale from the issue of divorce proceedings until the pronouncement of the Final Order (previously referred to as Decree Absolute) is likely to be at least 6 months.

-You can file a divorce petition at any time providing you can prove one of the five grounds for divorce, have been married for one year and either you or your spouse live or have lived in England and Wales during the last year.
+You can apply for a divorce at any time, provided you have been married for one year and either you or your spouse live or have lived in England and Wales during the last year.

 You need to submit an application to the Court with a declaration that your marriage has broken down irretrievably.
 This is ordinarily done online via a Court portal and requires a payment of a Court fee (currently set at £593).